kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-DigitalOcean.md

 last_updated: 22 Dec 2018
 ---

-On this page we want to explain how to install JATOS on a server on DigitalOcean.
+On this page we want to explain how to install JATOS on a server running on DigitalOcean.
 We tried to keep this tutorial as easy as possible: if everything runs smoothly you don't have to use the terminal at all.

 [DigitalOcean](https://www.digitalocean.com/) is a cloud provider (like _AWS_, _Google Cloud_, _Azure_ etc.) that is comparatively easy to use and has good documentation.
 They offer something called _Droplets_ and _One-Click Apps_ which is just a fancy name for a pre-installed server in the cloud.